CherrioHe/PorfolioProjects/README.md

 Analysis of 2021 Covid death and vaccinations records using sql script.
-Data cleaning of Nashville Housing using sql
+Data cleaning of Nashville Housing records using sql.
+Data cleaning of Movies data using python.